-Sometimes, the MPhil is used as a way of gaining entrance to a normal PhD programme, the MPhil PhD path is a tried and tested one.
-The MPhil degree is considered a research degree in much the same way that an MRes degree is.
+Generally, the MPhil is used as a way of gaining entrance to a normal PhD programme.
+The MPhil degree is considered a research degree, like an MRes degree.

 What subjects can I study in the MPhil?

-The MPhil is somewhat unique in that it is rewarded in all academic subjects, although a lot of postgraduate research programmes offer this, it also suffers from the drawback of not having the discipline in the title.
+The MPhil is unique in that it is rewarded in all academic subjects.
+Although a lot of postgraduate research programmes offer this, it also suffers from the drawback of not having the discipline in the title.

 There are different types of MPhils as well, which are occasionally offered in Arts and Humanities subjects.
-The MPhil is a somewhat generic postgraduate degree and can support anyone in any academic discipline.
+The MPhil is a somewhat general postgraduate degree and can support anyone in any academic discipline.

 An MPhil is not just for Philosophy, despite its name.
 While you can study an MPhil Philosophy, you can also look for an MPhil in Law, MPhil Management, MPhil Economics or even MPhil Finance.

-What is the difference between MPhil and PhD?
+What is the difference between an MPhil and a PhD?

 How long does an MPhil take?

-How long is MPhil?
-The MPhil in UK is usually two years, when it is studied as a full degree.
-If it is studied part-time, it can take four or five years.
+In the UK, a MPhil is usually two years, when it is studied as a full degree.
+If studied part-time, it can take four or five years.

-For instance, the MSc is a Master of Science, which means it covers mainly scientific studies and engineering and medicine among others, meanwhile, the MPhil itself covers a number of different academic disciplines.
+For instance, the MSc is a Master of Science.
+This is a course that covers mainly scientific studies, engineering and medicine, among others.
+Meanwhile, the MPhil itself covers a number of different academic disciplines.

 How much is the MPhil?

-The MPhil is usually around £5,000 for a full-time degree and around £3,000 for a part-time degree, although prices are dependent on where you're studying, because as we all know, universities are able to dictate their own prices.
+The MPhil is typically around £5,000 for a full-time degree and around £3,000 for a part-time degree.
+Although, prices depend on where you're studying.

 What countries offer the MPhil?

-That being said, countries like New Zealand and Australia also offer the degree for students as well.
-American universities do not offer an MPhil degree, they offer a PHD, however, their students transfer to the final stage of the programme, which is called ABD (which stands for All But Dissertation).
+That being said, countries like New Zealand and Australia also offer degrees for students as well.
+American universities do not offer an MPhil degree, they offer a PhD, however, their students transfer to the final stage of the programme, which is called ABD (which stands for All But Dissertation).

 What is MPhil Cambridge?

-What is unusual however, is that the Cambridge MPhil must be made to continue and a supervisor must be identified, before you can study your PhD.
+What is unusual, however, is that the Cambridge MPhil must be made to continue into a PhD.
+Oxbridge has a tendency to do things a little differently from other universities, so a supervisor must also be identified before you can study for your PhD.

 What level is the MPhil?